Catacombs of Rome: Decline and rediscovery

+After the Edict of Milan in 313, many Roman Christians flocked to the catacombs in order to find relics from the martyrs, and would pillage through the remains.
+Due to this, vandalism became rampant in the catacombs.
 In 380, Christianity became a state religion.
 At first, many still desired to be buried in chambers alongside the martyrs.
 However, the practice of catacomb burial declined slowly, and the dead were increasingly buried in church cemeteries.
-After the Edict of Milan in 313, many Roman Christians flocked to the catacombs in order to find relics from the martyrs, and would pillage through the remains.
-Due to this, vandalism became rampant in the catacombs.
-In the 6th century, catacombs were used only for martyrs’ memorial services, though some paintings were added as late as the 7th century, for example, a Saint Stephen in the Catacomb of Commodilla.
+In the 6th century, catacombs were used only for martyrs' memorial services, though some paintings were added as late as the 7th century, for example, a Saint Stephen in the Catacomb of Commodilla.
 Apparently, Ostrogoths, Vandals and Lombards that sacked Rome also violated the catacombs, presumably looking for valuables.
 By the 10th century, catacombs were practically abandoned, and holy relics were transferred to above-ground basilicas.
 Osbourne disputes this characterization, suggesting that the catacombs fell into disrepair following the move out of Rome for the Avignon Papacy and it was only because of the lack of sufficient religious practice in Rome that led the catacombs to completely fall into disrepair.

 In the intervening centuries they remained forgotten until they were accidentally rediscovered in 1578, after which Antonio Bosio spent decades exploring and researching them for his Roma Sotterranea (1632).
 Archeologist Giovanni Battista de Rossi (1822–1894) published the first extensive professional studies about catacombs.
 In 1956 and 1959 Italian authorities found more catacombs near Rome.
 The catacombs have become an important monument of the early Christian church.

 Today

 Responsibility for the Christian catacombs lies with the Holy See, which has set up active official organizations for this purpose: the Pontifical Commission of Sacred Archaeology (Pontificia Commissione di Archeologia Sacra) directs excavations and restoration works, while the study of the catacombs is directed in particular by the Pontifical Academy of Archaeology.
 The administration of some sites is entrusted on a day-to-day basis to local clergy or religious orders who have an activity on or adjacent to the site.
 The supervision of the Catacombs of St. Callixtus by the Salesian Fathers is well known.
 In the last years, with the growth of the internet, updated information is often available online, with an indication of a current street address, opening hours, fees, availability of guides in the different languages, size of groups permitted, and public transport.
 Like other historical sites in Italy, the catacombs are often not accessible at certain times of the day or on certain days of the week and may require online pre-booking.
-There are currently only 5 Catacombs open to the public; San Sebastiano, San Callisto, Priscilla, Domitilla, and Sant'Agnese.
+There are currently only 5 Catacombs open to the public; San Sebastiano, San Callisto, Priscilla, Domitilla and Sant'Agnese.